Feel like yourself again

 Published 03/23/2023

 Your dog or cat might lose some fur when the weather heats up, but do humans shed hair in the summer?
-Is seasonal hair shedding a real thing?
+Is seasonal hair loss a real thing?

 In short, yes.
 You might experience seasonal hair loss at certain times of the year.
-Seasonal changes can affect the hair growth cycle, possibly causing some strands to fall out prematurely.
+Seasonal changes or habits (like getting less vitamin D in the winter) can affect the hair growth cycle, possibly causing some strands to fall out prematurely.

 To understand seasonal hair shedding, you need to first understand the hair growth cycle.